sophia-clover/remote-pay-cloud/README.md

 Clover Cloud Web Socket Connection Web Application
 ====================================================
 This produces a runnable jar that will serve a web application.
-Note that this is currently in progress, and contains very unsightly code, and some hardcoded values in anticipation of further supporting development.
-Specifically:

-1. The websocket addresses of the device are hardcoded. (index.jsp)
-2. The device id is hardcoded when assigning the websocket addresses. (index.jsp)
-3. Tax values, and item values are hardcoded in the transaction flow.  (index.jsp)
+The purpose of this repository is to illustrate the communication to the device, and stand as a starting point for the protocol integration library.

 There are several prerequisites that must be set up for this to work.

 The web application is served by Jetty, so you need a JDK installed.

 The web application uses javascript WebSocket objects, so the browser you use must support WebSockets.